clartaq/cwiki/test/data/NoMeta.md

-A Markdown file without any metadata.
+A plain text file without any metadata.